Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Ballast water tank U-Boat 434

-A particular problem with submarines is the air supply on dives lasting several days.
-A closed system was therefore installed in the accommodations and on the combat stations, which regulated the air supply and air regeneration in a separate circuit.
+A particular problem with submarines is the air supply during dives lasting several days.
+For this reason, a closed system was installed in the accommodation and battle stations of the U-434, which regulated the air supply and air regeneration in a separate circuit.

 History